tobyweston/temperature-machine/site/src/main/tut/docs/getting_started/preinstalled_image.md

 1. Download the image from my [Google Drive](https://drive.google.com/open?id=0B-I9xnCr64hFWjBoS0Z6akUwVVU).
 1. On Mac, use [Etcher](https://etcher.io/) to flash a new SD card with the image.
 Refer to [raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/) for other platforms.
-1. Setup you're wifi by inserting your new SD card to your machine and creating a file `wpa_supplicant.conf` under `/boot`.
+1. Setup your wifi by inserting your new SD card to your machine and creating a file `wpa_supplicant.conf` under `/boot`.
 Mine looks like this (the `scan_ssid=1` is only needed if you're using a hidden network).

     ```
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev